East Los Angeles, California: Latino Walk of Fame

+El Pino

+El Pino (The Pine Tree) is a large bunya pine located on the southeastern corner of Folsom Street and N. Indiana Street overlooking the Wellington Heights neighborhood of East Los Angeles and the Boyle Heights from atop a small hill.
+The people of East Los Angeles consider the tree a living monument of the area's multifaceted ethnic background.
+The tree has become a symbol of community resistance to the gentrification of their neighborhood.

 Parks and recreation

 Los Angeles County operates parks and recreation in East Los Angeles.

 Built in 1942 and originally known as Soledad Park, the 39.1 acre Belvedere Community Regional Park has a baseball diamond and picnic area that was upgrade in the 1980s, basketball courts, a playground, community center, fitness zone, gymnasium, skate park, soccer field, splash pad, an Olympic-size swimming pool, and tennis courts."Belvedere Community Regional Park."
 Los Angeles County.
 Retrieved on August 09, 2019.
 The park was renamed in 1949 and has a Vernacular architecture style.
 The LA county constructed a courthouse and sheriff's station on the south end of Belvedere Park in the mid-1950s.
 Then more buildings were added in time, in conjunction with the East Los Angeles Library, turning the southern end of the park into in effect a civic center.
 The construction of the Pomona Freeway (I-60) in the 1960s cut through the park, dividing it into two connected by a bridge.
 In the late 1960s the county also constructed a pond (Belvedere Lake) in the southern area of the park, known to locals as "El Parque de los Patos" (The duck park).
 The park is a popular place for festivals and host musicians, artisans, fishing and other events in its lakeside amphitheater.
 The California Department of Fish and Wildlife supplies the lake with rainbow trout during the Winter through early Spring and catfish during the Summer.
 There are also some largemouth bass, carp and bluegill in the lake.
 On August 29, 1970, Belvedere Park was the starting point of the Chicano Moratorium.
 An estimated 30,000 people marched from Belvedere Park to Laguna Park (now Salazar Park).
 In the 1990s the northern region of the part was revitalized.

 Atlantic Avenue Park has a children's play area, picnic, and barbecue areas, a men's locker room, a women's locker room, and a 50-meter, six-lane swimming pool.
 In addition, the park has a rose garden maintained by volunteers.

 Eugene A. Obregon Park is named after Eugene A. Obregon, a veteran and Medal of Honor recipient.
 The park's official opening was on May 26, 1966.
 The park includes basketball courts, ceramic rooms, a community room, a computer center, a fitness zone, a gymnasium, a multi-purpose field, a swimming pool, and a walking path."Eugene A. Obregon Park ."
 Los Angeles County.
 Retrieved on March 15, 2010.